On Halloween someone gave Norm a card with a special message,

 “How do you feel?”
 Joanne asked him.

 “Great.
 Wonderful.
 Fantastic.
 I love you guys so much.
 Nobody I know has better parents.
-Nobody I don’t know has better parents.”
+Even everybody I don’t know doesn't have better parents.”

 When Norm went to bed he lay thinking about his day.
 Halloween.
 It turned out to be the best Halloween ever because he met Travis and they became friends.
 Then they went trick-or-treating and they became best friends.
 And more than best friends when they showered together.
 The day couldn’t have been better.
 But it got totally amazing when his folks told him they knew how he and Travis felt about each other and it was fine with them.